reynierg/websites-monitor/README.md

 executed tests, and a summary of the test's coverage.

 # TODO
+- Use [Sentry](https://sentry.io/welcome/) for monitor and track errors and crashes.
 - Use [Apache Avro](https://www.confluent.io/blog/avro-kafka-data/) as a serialization protocol for the Kafka messages.
 Avro is a data serialization system.
 Combined with Kafka, it provides schema-based, robust, and fast binary serialization.